calebmarchent/auto_cv/README.md

 **Contract via Aquent at Facebook** (2018 - )

-Contract to deliver LogDevice Open Source, making a key component of Facebooks data-infrastructure available for use and contribution by the open source community
+Contract to deliver LogDevice Open Source, making a key component of Facebook's data-infrastructure available for use and contribution by the open source community